Lykon3/Lykon3/README.md

-# 🌌 Digital Experiments Laboratory
+# 🌌 Laboratory Experience Digital Enhancement Zones 😎🐼💡😬

 *"At the intersection of code, consciousness, and curiosity"*